DephyInc/Controls_Technical_Interview/Part_2/README.txt

 ///////////////////////////////////////////////////////////////////////////////////////////////////

+Some biomechanics notes:

+1. There are multiple ways to solve these tasks and you DO NOT need any biomechanics background to solve any of them, so if that's not you're background or approach, that's okay.
+In case it's useful, we've defined a couple of terms below:
+	- Heelstrike: when your heel hits the ground at the beginning of a step
+	- Stance: the phase of the step in which your foot is on the ground
+	- Swing: the phase of the step in which your foot is in the air
+	- Step: the movement from heelstrike to heelstrike on the SAME foot

+2. For those WITH biomechanics background, please take note of the following, because our conventions are likely different than what you learned:
+	- A single step starts at heelstrike and ends when that SAME foot heelstrikes again
+	- Positive ankle velocities correspond to plantarflexion.
+Negative ankle velocities correspond to dorsiflexion.

+///////////////////////////////////////////////////////////////////////////////////////////////////

 A few more useful details:

 The datasets provided are different for each problem and include a variety of files that correspond to